Skip to main content

 Day 4: From Kunduz to Badakhsh

-Morning: breakfast and departure from Kunduz, the seventh most populous city in the country and once an important city of the ancient historical region of Bactria, an area considered the origin of Zoroastrianism and later a center of diffusion for Buddhism and Islam.
+Morning: Breakfast and departure from Kunduz, the seventh most populous city in the country and once an important center of the ancient historical region of Bactria, considered the cradle of Zoroastrianism and later a crossroads for the spread of Buddhism and Islam.

-Afternoon: lunch stop and continuation of the journey eastward.
-Entry into Badakhshan Province, gradually ascending in altitude until reaching Fayzabad, which, with fewer than 50,000 inhabitants, is the capital of this vast province, highlighting how sparsely populated this area of the country is.
-Registration and collection, at the provincial tourism offices, of the permits required to travel in this region of Afghanistan, and visit to the local bazaar
+Afternoon: Lunch stop and continuation of the journey eastward.
+Entry into Badakhshan Province, gradually gaining altitude until reaching Fayzabad, a town of fewer than 50,000 inhabitants and capital of this vast province, a reminder of how sparsely populated this region of Afghanistan is.
+Registration and collection of the permits required to travel in this area of the country at the provincial tourism offices, followed by a visit to the local bazaar.

 Evening: dinner and overnight stay in Fayzabad